amrit19/Facial-Recognition-using-PCA-MATLAB-Implementation/README.md

-# Facial-Recognition-using-machine-learning-techniques
-This is a code for facial recognition using a machine learning technique called Principal Component Analysis
+This is a MATLAB implementation for facial recognition using a machine learning technique called Principal Component Analysis.